 Working with experienced advisors, you can establish a diversified portfolio designed to

-reap the rewards of strong market performance while aiming to minimize risk, based on your unique needs and goals.
+reap the rewards of strong market performance while aiming to minimize risk based on your unique needs and goals.
 The taxes you would pay on capital gains in a given year may be less than those imposed on ordinary income, and you may even be able to use a capital loss to reduce your tax liabilities for those years.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-Brendan T. Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Brendan T. Hayes is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
-The information contained in this report has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+This material is being provided for information purposes only and is not a complete description or a recommendation.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the preceding material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Investments mentioned may not be suitable for all investors.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.